EGI-Federation/documentation/content/en/users/data/_index.md

 ## Working with data

-One of the main daily activities of researchers is to collect or create data that needs to be processed, analyzed, or shared.
+One of the main daily activities of researchers is to collect or create data that needs to be processed, analysed, or shared.
 The EGI offering in this area is quite vast and includes both low level
 [storage services](./storage/) and
 [data management](./management/) frameworks, as well as specialized